-The judiciary studies and approves projects on a rolling basis for participation in the CSP.
-The next location that has been approved to undergo a CSP study is Yakima, Washington.
-The start date for the study is approximately Summer 2023.
+The judiciary approves locations on a rolling basis for participation in the CSP.
+These locations have been approved to undergo a CSP study in priority order as described below.

-William O. Douglas Federal Building and U.S. Courthouse, Yakima, Washington.
+1. William O. Douglas Federal Building and U.S. Courthouse, Yakima, Washington.
 The Douglas Courthouse has an AMP process FBA Security Score of 44.90 out of a possible 100.
 The courthouse has a combined service and staff entry point which is shared by judges, court staff, prisoners, and freight delivery, there is no USMS vehicle sally port and prisoners are loaded and unloaded in an open-air driveway directly adjacent to the open judges' parking.
 This shared driveway is also directly adjacent to a privately-owned theatre with no setback from the courthouse property.
 Prisoner movement on the first floor to the USMS main detention cell block is a shared corridor with judges.
 Separate circulation paths for judges, prisoners, and the public do not exist on the second and third floors.
 The third-floor courtroom does not have courtroom holding cells.
 All mail and packages are screened at the main public entry and security checkpoint, as a screening area for incoming mail does not exist.
 Building air intakes are at ground-level and are not compliant with security standards.
 The building has minimal setback from public sidewalks and streets on three sides of the building.
+A kick-off meeting with all stakeholders was held in September 2023.
+The study will take approximately a year to complete.